raizen74/udemy-kub-training/README.md

 Usage Use liveness probes to detect and restart unhealthy containers.
 Use readiness probes to determine when a container is ready to start accepting traffic.
 Together, they ensure your application remains healthy and responsive in a Kubernetes environment.

+## StatefulSet and PVC

+`PVC` finds storage in any node in the cluster and bounds to it, each replicaset managed by the `StatefulSet` controller is bound to the same PVC

+- `kubectl get statefulset -n grade-submission`
+- `kubectl get pvc -n grade-submission`